Algebraic elliptic cohomology and flops II: $SL$-cobordism: The mod- motivic Steenrod algebra

-\subsection{The mod-$l$ motivic Steenrod algebra}
+\section{The mod-$l$ motivic Steenrod algebra}

-In this section, we recall some basic facts of the motivic mod $l$ Steenrod algebra $A\bideg$ introduced by Voevodsky in \cite{Voev03}.
+In this section, we recall some basic facts of the mod-$l$ motivic Steenrod algebra introduced by Voevodsky in \cite{Voev03}.
 For the rest of the paper (with the exception of Appendix A), $l$ will be an odd prime different from $\Char(k)$.
-For such $l$, $A\bideg$ has similar behavior as its topological counterpart.
+For such $l$, the motivic Steenrod algebra behaves quite similarly to its topological counterpart, as discussed in \cite{Adams}, \cite{Mil} and \cite{Nov}.
 Nevertheless, for the convenience of the readers, we collect the properties relevant to us.